jonathan-poole/qs-admin-guide/docs/tooling/cache_warming.md

 02:27:55 - Cache initialization complete.
 Total time: 00:00:07.3192225
 ```

-The for a more complex scenario we will open a Qlik app on a specified server and opening all visualizations on the Qlik App.
+A more complex scenario involves opening a Qlik app on a specified server and opening all visualizations within the Qlik App.
 This will build out the **Base App** cache as well as seed the **Cached result sets** cache.
 Example:

 `CacheInitializer.exe --server https://qliksense.company.com --appname "Operations Monitor" --objects`
 the tool will then provide the resulting style of output: